github/codeql/change-notes/1.26/analysis-javascript.md

 ## Changes to libraries
 * The predicate `TypeAnnotation.hasQualifiedName` now works in more cases when the imported library was not present during extraction.
+* The class `DomBasedXss::Configuration` has been deprecated, as it has been split into `DomBasedXss::HtmlInjectionConfiguration` and `DomBasedXss::JQueryHtmlOrSelectorInjectionConfiguration`.
+Unless specifically working with jQuery sinks, uses of that class should be replaced with `HtmlInjectionConfiguration`.